tembo-io/website/docusaurus/docs/tembo-stacks/enterprise-llm.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 ---

-# Tembo Enterprise LLM
+# Tembo Machine Learning

-Machine learning significantly enhances the features and capabilities of applications.
-The Enterprise Machine Learning Stack is a Postgres cluster with the latest machine learning and large language model toolchains pre-installed and enabled.
+The Machine Learning stack is configured for machine learning training and inference workloads in your database.
+With PostgresML, pg_vector and pg_vectorize built in, you’ll have everything you need for compute-heavy predictive analytics applications or a production-ready AI pipeline.

 ## Extensions